 Guests also had the opportunity to take a tour of a green roofs project, demonstrating the most suitable plants for our local environment.
 Melbourne University is committed to installing green roofs and walls on campus buildings as part of its effort to establish Burnley as a research and demonstration centre for green infrastructure.
 Visit the University of Melbourne website for more details:

 Raingardens take over Melbourne’s tram and bus shelters

 In order to create interest in raingardens, and to demonstrate how simple it is to build one, we’ve constructed a series of them on bus and tram shelters, inside metrolite panels.
 The display shows how stormwater runoff is collected on the roof, then is channelled down into the raingarden.
 The raingarden acts as a natural filter, to catch any impurities, before running into our local waterways.
 Under the line, “If we can build a raingarden here, you can build one at home” the 3D raingardens show the layers and the construction required to make your own.
 Check out the photos here.

 We’ve also got a great new simple animation for the public to download, via QR codes at the sites, or via this website.
 You can view it here.

-Jane Edmanson has officially joined our campaign to reach 10,000 raingardens across Melbourne.
-The popular presenter from 3AW and ABC’s Gardening Australia is working with us to promote and spread the good news about raingardens.
+Jane Edmanson was our ambassador during our campaign to reach 10,000 raingardens across Melbourne.
+The popular presenter from 3AW and ABC’s Gardening Australia worked with us to promote and spread the good news about raingardens.

 Free raingarden plaque or certificate

-The attractive garden signs are made specifically for outdoor use and are a great way to show that you are doing your bit to help the environment.
+Participants in the 10,000 raingarden program received either a certificate or garden plaque.
+The attractive garden signs were made specifically for outdoor use and were a great way to show support and involvement.